 While writing James Merrill, I edited two volumes for the Library of America—The Collected Poems of May Swenson (2013), the first collected edition of Swenson’s work, and Hart Crane: Complete Poetry and Selected Letters (2006).
 My work on Crane began with Hart Crane and Allen Tate: Janus-Faced Modernism, published by Princeton University Press in 1993.
 That book was reviewed in the TLS, made the topic of a review-essay in Modernism/modernity, and named a “Breakthrough Break in Modernism” by Lingua Franca.
 In a sequel to it, using correspondence collected by Brom Weber, Crane’s first editor, I introduced, chose, and edited a collection of Crane’s letters called O My Land, My Friends: The Selected Letters of Hart Crane (Four Walls Eight Windows, 1997).
 That book was reviewed in the Boston Globe, London Review of Books, Nation, and New York Review of Books.

-My essays on modern and contemporary poets include:
+Essays on modern and contemporary poets

 Inside and Underneath Words [on Susan Howe] in New York Review of Books (2017)